mcescalante/flask-base/README.md

 1. Create your database
 2. In `app/config.py` you should comment the sqlite config line (11) and uncomment either mysql (19-20) or postgres (23-24).
 Make sure that you change the database name and add passwords or anything else you need to the connect string!
-3. Execute either `pip install -r requirements.txt/mysql.txt` or `pip install -r requirements.txt/postgres.txt` (while inside virtual environment) to install the libraries needed for each respective database.
+3. Execute either `pip install -r requirements/mysql.txt` or `pip install -r requirements/postgres.txt` (while inside virtual environment) to install the libraries needed for each respective database.

 ### Setting up mail
 *Optional*

-A lot of applications tend to use Flask-Mail and suggest to create a gmail address to send email with.
+A lot of applications tend to use Flask-Mail and suggest creating a gmail address to send email with, via smtp.
 While this works fine for small things, it isn't production-ready and Gmail doesn't exist to send transactional email (forgot password, confirm email, etc.).
-For this reason, my mail setup uses Sparkpost which has 100,000 emails per month for free.
-I am not sponsored or compensated in any way by Sparkpost.
-I have never exceeded this monthly limit, and the platform is rich and simple to use.
-It has reporting and other features that are great for real world applications.
+For this reason, this boilerplate mail setup uses Sparkpost which has 15k emails per month for free (used to be 100k until sometime in 2017).
+I am not sponsored or compensated in any way by Sparkpost, it's just worked fine for me for sending tranasctional mail free.

 1. Create an account on sparkpost.com
 2. In your local environment, set the `SPARKPOST_API_KEY`: